NEW: Two objects have been detected in Earth's orbit following the launch

-U.S. officials have said the same type of rocket used for Sunday’s launch could deliver a nuclear warhead.
+U.S. officials have said the same type of rocket used to launch today’s satellite could deliver a nuclear warhead.

 China, the Soviet Union and the United States have all used intercontinental ballistic missiles, or ICBMs, to launch satellites in the past.
 During the Cold War era of the 1950s, ICBMs were used by both the United States and the Soviet Union as warhead delivery systems, as well as in the early development of both countries’ space programs.

-The Unha rocket used to launch North Korea’s last satellite is believed to be based on the Taepodong long-range ballistic missile, which has an estimated range of around 5,600 miles (9,000 kilometers).
+The Unha rocket used to launch North Korea’s last satellite is believed to be based upon the Taepodong long-range ballistic missile, which has an estimated range of around 5,600 miles (9,000 km).

 That would put Australia, much of Western Europe, and the U.S. West Coast in range of a North Korean warhead.